 I get it, staying super lean and having a jacked physique isn’t for everyone.
 Some men just want to look and feel good about themselves, and that’s fine.

 But to achieve this, you’re still going to have put some thought and effort into your diet.
-This doesn’t mean you have to count every calorie and weigh everything you eat, however.
+Though this doesn’t mean you have to count every calorie and weigh everything you eat.

 It just means you should see nutrition as playing a supportive role for your work in the gym, rather than something you hate.